 It is the mother’s choice to choose from a regular bra, a nursing bra, or wear no bra.
 However, a nursing bra is more comfortable.

 The breasts begin to change from as early as the first trimester of pregnancy.
 They grow in size throughout pregnancy and after childbirth.
 During breastfeeding, the breasts are quite tender and also sore at times.
+Breast engorgement can occur in some instances, causing pain and discomfort.
+In such cases, not wearing a bra may be a good idea to ensure breast health.

 The fabric of regular bras might not be enough to provide the desired comfort and support during breastfeeding.
 Moreover, the regular bra might be less flexible and may also have stiff underwire.